Andell4301/EreshCalcs/README.md

 In addition to the assumptions, Eresh will also automatically include:
 - Your servant's passives (for example, Ereshkigal has 11% arts up and 225 damage plus.
 The arts up won't affect her NP as it is buster, but the 225 damage plus will).
 - All of your servant's internal stats, such as their innate ATK stat, their class multiplier, etc.

+Finally, if the servant is available in NA, Eresh will automatically default to the highest available strengthening for the NP in NA.
+If the servant is not in NA yet, it will default to the highest available strengthening in JP.

+Note that all of these automatic inclusions / assumptions can be changed via the arguments you will see in the arguments list at the bottom of this page.

 It does **not**, however, include things like Class Affinity or Attribute Affinity by default, as it does not know what type of enemy you are up against.
 So, for example, if you calculate with a berserker, be sure to include the class you are fighting against, otherwise the result returned would assume you get no class advantage, when in reality a berserker will probably be getting 1.5x class advantage.